GabrielB03/movie-recommender/README.md

+# Movie Recommender - Python

-# This Python project implements a movie recommender system based on collaborative filtering.
+This Python project implements a movie recommender system based on collaborative filtering.
 It suggests movies to users based on their past preferences and similarities with other users.

 Features: